 The insights and efficiencies gained at Tessy Plastics have translated into savings of between $1.2 million and $2.5 million annually.

-As the three plastics manufacturers demonstrate, it is not necessary to tackle Industry 4.0 and IIoT in their entirety to realize significant business gains.
+As the two plastics manufacturers demonstrate, it is not necessary to tackle Industry 4.0 and IIoT in their entirety to realize significant business gains.
 Instead, manufacturers can eat the proverbial elephant one bite at a time to start on a path of thoughtful innovation that leads to higher customer satisfaction, smarter and more efficient use of resources, and measurable boosts to the bottom line.